Jtalbert15/Setting-up-Active-Directory-on-our-Windows-Server-2019/README.md

 <img width="506" alt="Screenshot 2024-05-19 at 2 04 45 PM" src="https://github.com/Jtalbert15/Setting-up-Active-Directory-on-our-Windows-Server-2019/assets/66844406/45e56e3e-c296-47a3-836f-57598b34823c">

 Once you have successfully logged in you will see this screen

+<h1>Step 2) Installing Active Directory</h1>

+<h2>Summary</h2>

+Now that we have created a local administrator account and logged in we can now create our Active Directory Domain.

 <img width="509" alt="Screenshot 2024-05-19 at 2 07 07 PM" src="https://github.com/Jtalbert15/Setting-up-Active-Directory-on-our-Windows-Server-2019/assets/66844406/154dcdea-9e8a-4e44-b8f9-5a3fe4579425">